Melodies Old And New

 other kids

 Small parts, bit parts and extras.
 Maltin & Bann list Dwayne Hickman, but I'd like to see a photo of him from this era before trying to identify him.
+It's unlikely that he was part of the dance troupe, since their names tended to turn up in the newspapers, and there's nothing at newspapers.com connecting Hickman with any dancing school at the time.
 They also list Sheila Brown, but the only kid that looks like she might be her is the girl sitting in the front row, two seats from the aisle on the right.
-They also list Roger Morris, but I still need to familiarize myself with him.
+They also list Roger Morris, and it's possible that the boy who is fourth from the right during most of the big dance sequence is him.
 The dancers in this film were members of the Maurice Rubins dance group.
+An article from the Nov.
+15, 1941, Citizen-News of Hollywood lists some of the kids who appeared in this film.
+Six of them are the aforementioned Martinez, Wilson, Julianelli, Wheeler, Battle and Krenk.
+Also listed is Patsy Haines.

 (1.)
 There are seven additional boys and eight girls that accompany Janet during her song, at least many of which are in the big dance sequence.

 (2.)
-There are seven additional boys and six additional girls during the dance sequence.
+There are seven additional boys and four additional girls during the dance sequence.

 (3.)
 Five additional orchestra members including one named "Jimmy."